AdobeDocs/app-builder/src/pages/get_started/app_builder_get_started/troubleshoot.md

 * `application error`, usually due to runtime issues such as thrown exceptions or attempts to get the value of an `undefined` variable.
 With appropriate try-catch blocks and logging, you can see what goes wrong from the logs through the command, `aio runtime activation logs activationID`

 * `internal error`caused by external factors unrelated to the action itself, for example not enough resources to run the action.
-Since I/O Runtime is a scalable platform you would never see this error with the default action settings.
-If you do, please let us know by [email](mailto:iodev@adobe.com) so that we can help your troubleshoot its cause.
+Since I/O Runtime is a scalable platform, you should never see this error with the default action settings.
+If you do, please let us know by [email](mailto:iodev@adobe.com) so we can help you troubleshoot its cause.

 You could also try running your actions locally with the `aio app dev` command.
 This is very similar to `aio app run` except it runs your action code on localhost in a node process.
-Not all API calls work in this context because of cors restrictions, but it is still useful for catching syntax and logic errors, and allowing step debugging of your actions without timeouts.
+Not all API calls work in this context because of cors restrictions, but it is still useful for catching syntax and logic errors, and it allows step debugging of your actions without timeouts.

 ## Action logs

-[Web actions](/runtime/docs/guides/using/creating_actions/#invoking-web-actions) in your app are blocking requests; their activation results are not recorded if they are invoked successfully.
+[Web actions](../../guides/runtime_guides/creating_actions.md/#invoking-web-actions) in your app are blocking requests; their activation results are not recorded if they are invoked successfully.
 To enforce persistence of activation results. pass the `x-ow-extra-logging: on` flag in the request headers.
 In the development mode of an SPA, you can add this flag directly to the "invoking action" function so you will have the activation results and logs recorded for all requests.
 They could then be retrieved as shown in the [General debugging](#general-debugging) section above.

 ```javascript
 headers['x-ow-extra-logging'] = 'on'